Resources

 It’s vital to know the difference between external hemorrhoids and internal hemorrhoids so that you understand which route to take for treatment.
 After reviewing this page, if you’re still unsure if you’re struggling with internal or external hemorrhoids, it’s essential to see your doctor for a proper diagnosis.

-We have soothing sprays and flushable wipes as well as Epsom bath salts for your sitz bath.
-We want you to find relief fast, so shop for Doctor Butler’s hemorrhoid treatments today.
+• We have soothing sprays and flushable wipes as well as Epsom bath salts for your sitz bath

 Before you go!